 UX Academy first launched in late 2015 as an experiment — to see if the Designlab online platform, which we’d pioneered for short courses like Design 101, could be extended to train full-time designers.
-Just 18 months later, the experiment has been a resounding success — with huge value delivered to students, and 95% of graduates landing a UX design job within six months of completing the course.
+Just 18 months later, the experiment has been a resounding success — with huge value delivered to students, and many graduates landing a UX design job within six months of completing the course.

 In that time, we’ve gathered ongoing feedback from students, mentors, and alumni, and we’ve made a number of improvements and additions to the program that we haven’t publicly announced yet.
 Over the past six months, our in-house design and development teams have worked with education & design experts to complete a comprehensive review and update of the program.
 Read on to find out more!

 The core of our mission is delivering extreme value to students with detailed, outcome-driven coursework.
 So in late 2016, we approached some third-party design experts to conduct an independent audit of our UX Academy curriculum.
 The primary question: how could we make the program even more rigorous in training students for entry-level product and UX design roles?